Find Data and Insights Quickly

 Let's start from the top (of the app)...

-Updated navigation colors for better context in app
+Updated navigation colors for better a context in the app

 - The navigation header was updated to Cloudability brand blue, to help signal that many changes have been made, below...